polyaxon/polyaxon/site/docs/setup/platform/common-reference.md

 This will enable a security context to run all containers using a UID/GID == 1111/1111.

-> If you are using a host path or a volume for the artifacts store, make sure to allow the UID/GID to access it.
+> **N.B.** If you are using a host path or a volume for the artifacts store, make sure to allow the UID/GID to access it.

 ## Resources' limit